 Trust is necessary for building and strengthening a relationship, while compromise is required for the bond to work.

 Having to compromise demonstrates that you are understanding and compassionate enough to put your partner’s needs before you.
+“If you’re in a relationship that you care about and want to last long-term you must decide if your relationship is more important than any power struggle or disagreement,” psychotherapist Stacey Kaiser adds.
 Working things out through compromise shows trust and emotional support which are two essential elements of a successful relationship.
 A person who’s not willing to give way can be seen as immature and selfish.
 Only those who understand that give and take is required to make a relationship last long are considered mature and wise.

 The Drama Queen/King